 Diaconal formation continues to expand throughout Latin America.
 The Lutheran Church—Missouri Synod’s Office of International Mission in Latin America and the Caribbean adds the country of Panama.

 Santa Ortiz, the pastor’s wife of a Lutheran congregation near the capital of the Dominican Republic, describes her church’s need for more members willing to serve the church as deaconesses.

 Twenty-five ladies from five countries gathered for Latin America & the Caribbean’s pilot deaconess intensive in 2016.
-Afterward, they were excited to promote Concordia the Reformer Seminary’s diaconal formation program.
+Afterward, they were excited to promote Concordia the Reformer Seminary’s three-year diaconal formation program.
 As a result, nearly a hundred deaconesses recently graduated, and 70 more are enrolled in the current cohort.
 The program has expanded to nine countries.